Ninnat/ninnat.github.io/_posts/2018-03-06-representation-primer.md

 one-dimensional because $\rep(g_1)$ and $\rep(g_2)$ commute for every
 $g_1,g_2 \in G$.
 So they are all proportional to the identity operator.

-Another consequence of Schur's lemma is the "orthogonality of matrix elements.
+Another consequence of Schur's lemma is the "orthogonality of matrix elements".

 **Theorem**: Let $G$ be a finite group and $d_{\lambda}$ be the dimension of an irrep $\rep_{\lambda}$ of $G$.
 $$\begin{aligned}